 Official Registration information is announced through Erskine.edu email each term.
 Student registrations should be submitted through the Student Portal.
 A link to this portal, and a thorough explanation of the registration process, is located on the ETS homepage under Student Portal Access.
 Please see the Course Schedules for course meeting locations, dates, and times, and the Academic Calendar for other important deadlines and dates.

 A normal Th.M. level course load (full-time) during the fall and spring semesters is 6 hours; the maximum course load is 6 hours per semester.
-Th.M. students are not required to take January or summer courses, but if they do, the maximum course load for these terms is three hours.
+Th.M. students are not required to take summer courses, but if they do, the maximum course load for this term is three hours.

 A normal D.Min. level course load (full-time) during the fall, spring, and summer semesters is 6 hours per semester.
-D.Min. students are not required to take January courses, but if they do, the maximum, full-time course load is three hours, except for those affiliated with the military chaplaincy MEDCOM program.
-The normal course load (full-time) in the summer term is 6 hours; the maximum academic load for the summer term is six hours.
+The normal course load (full-time) in the summer term is 6 hours; the maximum academic load for the summer term is 6 hours.

 Overloads may be granted by the Dean of the Seminary in exceptional cases.
 All courses (in-class, directed studies, independent studies, cross-registrations, and EVC courses) count toward the maximum permissible load in a given semester or term.